discordjs/discord.js/docs/docs_client.rst

 A zero-based integer representing the value of the current shard.

-tokenPrefix
+bot
 ~~~~~~~

+Boolean.
 Use 'Bot my_token' when authorizing.
-Boolean.
+Default is true, should be false if user bot.

 --------